metabase/metabase/docs/developers-guide/driver-changelog.md

     `metabase.test.data.sql-jdbc.load-data/do-insert!` is now a `java.sql.Connection` instead of a `clojure.java.jdbc`
     spec.

-  - Similarly, `metabase.test.data.sql-jdbc.execute/execute-sql!` is now called with a `java.sql.Connection` instead of a `DatabaseDefinition` and either `:server` or `:db` *context*; the appropriate connection type is created automatically and passed in in the calling code.
+  - Similarly, `metabase.test.data.sql-jdbc.execute/execute-sql!` and helper functions like `metabase.test.data.sql-jdbc.execute/sequentially-execute-sql!` are now called with a `java.sql.Connection` instead of both a `DatabaseDefinition` and either `:server` or `:db` *context*; the appropriate connection type is created automatically and passed in in the calling code.
+Update your method implementations and usages accordingly.

 ## Metabase 0.50.0